Terradue/doc-tep-geohazards/source/tutorials/active-fire-detect.rst

 F1_BT threshold for daily acquisitions
 --------------------------------------

-F1_BT threshold in Kelvin degrees for daily acquisitions (descending passes)
+F1_BT (Fire Band 1 Brightness Temperature) threshold in Kelvin degrees for daily acquisitions (descending passes)

 * Use the default value **325**

 BT difference threshold for daily acquisitions
 ----------------------------------------------

-BT difference threshold in Kelvin degrees for daily acquisitions (descending passes)
+BT (Brightness Temperature) difference threshold in Kelvin degrees for daily acquisitions (descending passes)

 * Use the default value **18**

 F1_BT threshold for night acquisitions
 --------------------------------------

-F1_BT threshold in Kelvin degrees for night acquisitions (ascending passes)
+F1_BT (Fire Band 1 Brightness Temperature) threshold in Kelvin degrees for night acquisitions (ascending passes)

 * Use the default value **315**

 BT difference threshold for night acquisitions
 ----------------------------------------------

-BT difference threshold for night acquisitions
+BT (Brightness Temperature) difference threshold for night acquisitions

 * Use the default value **15**